botsquad/bubble-match/README.md

 **not** have the concept of sentences, and thus treats each input as a single sentence, even in the existence of periods in the input.

-However, the prefered way of using this library is by running the input through an NLP preprocessor like Spacy, which does tokenize an input into individual sentences.
+However, the preferred way of using this library is by running the input through an NLP preprocessor like Spacy, which does tokenize an input into individual sentences.